 You see, the enemies of the songwriter are not publishers, artists and record labels.

-The enemy is the pile of ordinary songs that ALL of us have.
+Ordinary is the enemy.
+Taht pile of ordinary songs that ALL of us have.

 I have hundreds of them.
 Maybe thousands.
 They are never going to get recorded because they just don’t stand out in any way.